 Ciprofloxacin is not the optimal antibiotic for pneumonia caused by Mycoplasma pneumoniae 16, however it may be effective for genital Micoplasma infections.

 Single 500-mg dose of ciprofloxacin is among the recommended treatments by Centers for Disease Control and Prevention (CDC) for uncomplicated gonorrhea infection in adolescents.

 PID is the infection of the upper female reproductive organs.
 PID can affect the cervix (cervicitis), uterus (endometritis), fallopain tubes (salpingitis) and ovaries (oophoritis).
 Ciprofloxacin monotherapy is not an optimal treatment for pelvic inflammatory disease 14, but it is often used in combination with other antimicrobial agents.

 - Inflammatory bowel diseases (IBD) 9-10.

-The research suggests that ciprofloxacin produces anti-inflammatory
+The research suggests that ciprofloxacin produces anti-inflammatory effect on intestinal inflammation.

 - Chronic ear disease 30-31.